McCache/McCache-for-Python/docs/BACKGROUND.md

 It is a very satisfying project for we came up with our original design and implementation before we found suggestions through Google search.

 Peeking into the future, we may consider porting this to other languages.
 If we ever decide to, we **do not** want to  re-writing the core `McCache` for every language we are interested in.
 Therefore, we have to consider building the core `McCache` with a memory safe system language and provide the bindings to the other languages.
+Furthermore, having the core written is a system language should also give us some performance gain.
 The following are some candidate system language to consider:
 * [C/C++](https://www.boost.org/) - The Boost library is great.
+The old faithful.
 * [Rust](https://www.rust-lang.org/) - Trending upwards in the Python world.
+The current champ.
 * [V](https://vlang.io/) - Nice readable syntax with co-routines that compile fast.
+The new contender.

 [Swig](https://www.swig.org/) is a candidate tool to generate the bindings for the popular languages such as:
 * C#